ev3dev/ev3dev.github.io/docs/tutorials/using-brickstrap-to-cross-compile.md

     mkdir brickstrap
     cd brickstrap

 Then, build an image.
-Right now there are 3 *flavors* of ev3dev.
+Right now there are 4 *flavors* of ev3dev.
-The `-b` option is the "board" definition that is used to build the image It should either be `ev3-ev3dev-jessie` if you are using the EV3, `rpi-ev3dev-jessie` for Raspberry Pi 0/1 or `rpi2-ev3dev-jessie` for Raspberry Pi 2.
+The `-c` option is the "component" definition that is used to build the image It should either be `ev3` if you are using the EV3, `bone` if you are using BeagleBone, `rpi1` for Raspberry Pi 0/1 or `rpi2` for Raspberry Pi 2.
-The `-d` option is the name of the directory that will be created.
+The `-p` option is the name of the project and must be `ev3dev-jessie`.
 The `create-rootfs` command tells brickstrap to build a file system but to not actually create an image file.
 This will take 20 to 30 minutes or longer depending on the speed of your machine and Internet connection.

-    brickstrap -b ev3-ev3dev-jessie -d ev3-rootfs create-rootfs
+    brickstrap -p ev3dev-jessie -c ev3 create-rootfs

 ## Working in the Brickstrap Shell